Let’s watch the sensations in human life move across the spectrum…

-First, I desire a different state of mind thanks to the sense of time making it feel average, and eventually, uncomfortable and resistful.
+First, I desire a different state of mind thanks to the sense of time making my existence feel average (normalisation and monotony from a previous cycle), and eventually, uncomfortable and resistful.

 Next up is monotony.
 I experience a type of hangover, unable to recognise any desirable state anymore as the process of time overly normalised everything.

 Lastly, I’m highly agitated needing EXTRA fuel to escape this new unpleasant mental state, which brings me back to square one, and the cycle begins again.